UCREL/HEC/examples/hints_tools_for_python_monitoring/gpu_example/README.md

 ### Run on the HEC

-python download_stanza.py $global_scratch/stanza_models

 1. Transfer this directory to your home directory on the HEC: `scp -r ../gpu_example/ username@wayland.hec.lancaster.ac.uk:./`
-2. Create the conda environment with the relevant python dependencies and pre-download the Stanza model.
+2. Create the Conda environment with the relevant python dependencies and pre-download the Stanza model.
 This can be done by submitting the [./install.com](./install.com) job e.g. `qsub install.com`.
-This will create the conda environment at `$global_scratch/py3.8-gpu-example`.
-To pre-download the stanza model the install.com script runs the following `python download_stanza.py $global_scratch/stanza_models`.
-This downloads the stanza model to the `$global_scratch/stanza_models` directory using the [./download_stanza.py](./download_stanza.py).
+This will create the Conda environment at `$$global_storage/conda_environments/py3.8-gpu-example`.
+To pre-download the stanza model the install.com script runs the following `python download_stanza.py $global_storage/stanza_models`.
+This downloads the stanza model to the `$global_storage/stanza_models` directory using the [./download_stanza.py](./download_stanza.py).
 The reason for pre-downloading the stanza model before using the main tagging script [./gpu_stanza_tagging.py](./gpu_stanza_tagging.py) is so that we don't waste the GPU node's time on downloading the stanza model.
 3. We need to switch from the cpu cluster to the gpu cluster using the `switch-gpu` command.
 4. We can now run the [./gpu_stanza_tagging.py](./gpu_stanza_tagging.py) by submitting the following job `qsub gpu_stanza_tagging.com`.
-This will load the pre-downloaded models from the `$global_scratch/stanza_models` directory and perform the two tagging tasks (one for batch size of 50 and the other batch size of 300).
+This will load the pre-downloaded models from the `$global_storage/stanza_models` directory and perform the two tagging tasks (one for batch size of 50 and the other batch size of 300).
 5. You should be able to view the logging/output within the generated stdout file from running `gpu_stanza_tagging.com`, in my case this is the file called `gpu-stanza-tagging.o2650`.
 You can view the contents of the file with the `cat` command: `cat gpu-stanza-tagging.o2650`. **Note** Stanza also logs quite a lot of information, we are only interested in the log data that came from `__main__`.
 6. To switch back to the CPU cluster you can run the `switch-cpu` command.